 I have heard that perhaps the most dangerous form of cosmic event for life on Earth would be a supernova explosion within our vicinity.
 This danger was described to me as more severe than an asteroid impact.

-On your website you state that Windowpane Observatory is dedicated to the science of astronomical discovery.
-If I made a discovery who would I report it to?
+If I made an astronomical discovery who would I report it to?

 What is a good "first telescope" for me and my family?

 In the movie CONTACT, humans decoded a message from extraterrestrials.
 In real life how could scientists send a message and receive an answer from extraterrestrials?